Republic of Nauru

-Nauru, like other Pacific islands, faces a triple public health burden of communicable diseases, NCDs and the health impacts of climate change.
+Nauru, like other Pacific Islands, faces a triple public health burden of communicable diseases, NCDs and the health impacts of climate change.
 Although there have been some improvements in the past 10 years, TB and leprosy programmes continue to report new cases.
-In addition, outbreaks of diarrhoeal illness or typhoid fever still occur.
+Also, outbreaks of diarrhoeal illness or typhoid fever still occur.
 NCDs are the main cause of premature mortality and morbidity, contributing to a shorter life expectancy compared to other Pacific island countries.
 The four key risk factors are: tobacco use, alcohol use, unhealthy diets and lack of physical activity, which are contributing to high rates of obesity, diabetes and raised blood pressure.

 Preventive and curative health services have difficulties in coping with climate change and the increase in NCDs.
 To achieve more effective health service delivery, the health workforce needs to be improved in terms of numbers, quality and diversity.

 Nauru, an island in the Central Pacific Ocean, joined WHO on 9 May 1994.
 In 1968, the Republic gained its independence from Australia, New Zealand and British-administered UN trusteeship.

 It is covered by the WHO Representative Office in the South Pacific.